Loading article

 Online healthcare can be legitimate, useful, and safe.
 It can also be easy to imitate badly.
 A polished website, quick checkout, or professional-looking PDF does not prove that a real registered practitioner assessed you.

-The safest approach is simple: verify the practitioner, verify the service, verify the clinical process, and verify the document.
+The safest approach is to verify four things: the practitioner, the service, the clinical process, and the document or prescription outcome.

-Search by the practitioner's family name or registration number.
+Search by the practitioner's registered name or registration number.

-Select the correct profession, such as medical practitioner.
+Select the relevant profession, such as medical practitioner.

-Match the result against the name shown by the service or on the certificate.
+Match the result against the name shown by the service or document.

 Check registration status and registration type.